hvasconcelos/hvasconcelos.github.io/resume.md

 image:
 ---

 ## Experience

-### Senior Software Engineer January 2014 - Currrent
+### Senior Software Engineer (January 2014 - Currrent)
 [Axway](https://www.axway.com), Dublin, Ireland

-* API Manager feature specification  and developement
+#### Roles:

+* Implementation, design and development of features for Axway APIGateway and API Manager.
+* Designed and developed the APIGateway integration with a criptographic extenal HSM device.
+With this integration, APIGateway is able to forward Java and native criptograhpic operations to an external security device that manages private and secret keys.
+* Part of the team that developed the multi-threaded pipeline for sensitive API Traffic redaction.
+All the payloads processed by APIGAteway are intercepted and all the sensitive information is removed before it gets stored on the filesystem.
+* Part of the team that implemented the WebSockets Feature for APIGateway.
+The application is able to act as proxy websocket server, intercepting, authenticating and authorizating websockets mesages in both ways.
+* Support and maintenance of old APIGateway versions.
+* APIGateway application tuning for high level of demand use scenarios.
+* Part of the team that developed Swagger 2.0 Specfication support for APIManager.
 * Mentoring Junior developers.
-* Secure Rest API Specification and Development

-#### Roles:

-* Management and definition of software requirements and issues.
+#### Technologies : C/C++, Java, JNI, OpenSSL,Rest APIS, Jython and Docker.

-### Senior Software Engineer October 2012 - January 2014
+### Senior Software Engineer (October 2012 - January 2014)
 [Airtel ATN](http://www.airtel-atn.com), Dublin, Ireland

 * Contributed to ATN (Aeronautical Communication network) CM,CPDLC and ADS-C Test Tools by designing/developing several new features and resolving existing bugs.